 However as Ralph grows with age, arthritis starts to set in.
 As a firm believer of hydrotherapy, she truly believes the benefits of hydrotherapy and has witnessed first hand how it has not only helped him to regain his muscle strength, fitness and stamina, it has also alleviated his joint pain and helped with his weight loss.
 Now he no longer has to struggle to stand or suffer from joint pain in silence.
 He can get up much quicker and even do a short sprint when he wants to play.

-Lynn is trained at the reputable Greyfrairs Veterinary Rehabilitation And Referral Centre in Surrey, UK in November 2012 and obtained her Certificate in Hydrotherapy for small animals.
+Lynn is trained in UK in November 2012 and obtained her Certificate in Hydrotherapy for small animals.

-Andy is currently pursuing his Diploma in Veterinary Technology at Temasek Polytechnic.
-Fuelled by his passion for animals since young, Andy enjoys working with animals and has been working at canine wellness rehab centre for over 3 years and counting!
+Fuelled by his passion for animals since young, Andy enjoys working with animals and has been working at Canine Wellness Rehab Centre since 2012.
 He has been loyal to this industry because of his strong belief in using the natural approach instead of the prolonged use of drugs due to its side effects.

 Greyfriars is the leading veterinary practice in the UK for rehabilitation and hydrotherapy referrals.
 They are accredited by the BVNA (British Veterinary Nursing Association) as part of their CPD Partners Scheme, accredited to provided qualifications by ABC Awards and an approved training provider for NARCH (National Association of Registered Canine Hydrotherapists).